adamant/adamant.language.reference/async.md

 iterator and observable are dual, it would be good if they could be unified

-Note: Promises will have to carry information about what exceptions they can throw so we can no what exceptions our function can throw
+Note: Promises will have to carry information about what exceptions they can throw so we can know what exceptions our function can throw

 CPU bound vs IO bound.
 In C#, use Task.Run for CPU bound, but it sounds like it really depends on who the caller is for whether you want that, so perhaps the rule should be that you push onto the caller to Task.Run you if needed?